hadolint/hadolint/docs/INTEGRATION.md

       - hadolint --version
       - hadolint Dockerfile
 ```

 ## Jenkins declarative pipeline

-You can add a step during your CI proccess to lint and archive the output of hadolint
+You can add a step during your CI process to lint and archive the output of hadolint

 ```groovy
 stage ("lint dockerfile") {